openlit/openlit/README.md

 pip install openlit
 ```

-### Step 3: Initialize OpenLIT in Your Application
+### Step 3: Initialize OpenLIT in your Application
 Integrating the OpenLIT into LLM applications is straightforward.
 Start monitoring for your LLM Application with just **two lines of code**:

 ```python